zilongwang0212/Tutorial/README.md

 sudo apt install zsh zsh-autosuggestions zsh-syntax-highlighting zsh-autocomplete
 ```

 ⚠️ On shared HPC clusters, you may not have sudo access.
 In that case, you can request installation from your system administrator.
 Alternatively, you can **compile and install Zsh into your own `$HOME` directory** without needing root access.
-For more detailed instructions, refer to the [official Zsh GitHub repository](https://github.com/zsh-users/zsh#installing-zsh).
+For more detailed instructions, refer to [official Zsh GitHub repository](https://github.com/zsh-users/zsh#installing-zsh).

 ## Change Your Default Shell (Bash) to ZSH